Prithvi Shaw: Domestic career

 Shaw played for Middle Income Group (MIG) Cricket Club in Mumbai and was the captain of Rizvi Springfield High School and the Mumbai under-16 team.
 In November 2013, he had set the highest score by any batsman in any organised form of cricket since 1901 when he hit 546 in a Harris Shield elite division match.

 Shaw captained the Rizvi Springfield team to two Harris Shield tournament titles in 2012 and 2013, a prestigious trophy in Mumbai's youth cricket.
 In 2012, he scored 155 in the semi-final and 174 in the final match.
 Shaw trained with and played for the Middle Income Group Cricket Club in Mumbai, where Arjun Tendulkar, son of Sachin Tendulkar, was a teammate.

 In April 2012, Shaw was invited to England to play for Cheadle Hulme School in Manchester and scored 1,446 runs during a two-month stay, including a century on debut, and averaged 84.
 He also took 68 wickets.
-During his time in Manchester, Shaw made several appearances for local side High Lane Cricket club.
+During his time in Manchester, Shaw made several appearances for local team High Lane Cricket club.

 In 2013, Shaw played for Cryptics club against Middleton Stoney Cricket Club in Oxfordshire.
 He opened the batting and scored 68 in under 10 overs, before a change of pace in English conditions led to his dismissal, caught off the bowling of Professor Paul Wordsworth.
 During that time, Shaw's opening partner had amassed just 7 runs.
 Shaw also bowled, taking 3 wickets for 1 run in 5 overs, as well as completing a runout.

-After scoring 73 runs against a side from the Julian Wood Cricket Academy in England, the academy's founder, Julian Wood, offered Shaw a trip to England in May 2013 and a stint at the academy.
+After scoring 73 runs against a team from the Julian Wood Cricket Academy in England, the academy's founder, Julian Wood, offered Shaw a trip to England in May 2013 and a stint at the academy.
 On 6 February 2017, while playing in his fifth ODI for India under-19s, he scored his first century at under-19 level.